crytic/building-secure-contracts/program-analysis/manticore/adding-constraints.md

 ## Constraints

-You can use constraints globally or for a specific state.
+Constraints can be applied globally or to a specific state.

 ### Global constraint

-Use `m.constrain(constraint)` to add a global cosntraint.
-For example, you can call a contract from a symbolic address, and restraint this address to be specific values:
+To add a global constraint, use `m.constrain(constraint)`.
+For example, you can call a contract from a symbolic address and limit this address to specific values:

 ```python3
 symbolic_address = m.make_symbolic_value()